amanelis/chef-agent/README.md

 	$ curl -L https://raw.github.com/amanelis/chef-agent/play/install_amzn1.sh | bash -s production

 ## Using Knife
 This section is experimental.
+Reference the [Knife AWS] docs for the optional command line arguments.
 Trying to get the `knife` package to boot the entire image, but getting certificate errors.
 Be sure to run `bundle install` before running this command.
 You will also need to set an envrionment varibale of the following.

 	$ export AWS_ACCESS_KEY_ID='YOUR-KEY'
 	$ export AWS_SECRET_ACCESS_KEY='YOUR-SECRET'